What Is Codeine?

 Codeine typically lasts four to six hours and takes less than 30 minutes to take effect.
-Codeine acts as a central nervous system (CNS) depressant and changes the way the body/brain responds to pain.
+Codeine acts as a central nervous system (CNS) depressant and changes how the body/brain responds to pain.
 Codeine also decreases activity in the brain, specifically the area that regulates coughing.

-Codeine has a reputation of being a “weak” painkiller, which is wildly inaccurate.
+Codeine has a reputation for being a “weak” painkiller, which is wildly inaccurate.
 Codeine metabolizes into morphine in the body.
 The conversion to morphine can cause depressed breathing, resulting in accidental deaths.

 This is the main reason the Food and Drug Administration (FDA) stated in 2017 that codeine was no longer appropriate for patients under the age of 18.

-Opioids, including codeine, are high-risk for abuse and addiction.
-Codeine should only be taken as prescribed and only in the short-term.
+Opioids, including codeine, are high-risk for use and addiction.
+Codeine should only be taken as prescribed and only in the short term.

-These mixed drinks have been made popular by some famous people and are commonly referred to as Lean, Sizzurp, and Purple Drank.
+These mixed drinks have been made popular by portrayals in pop culture and are commonly referred to as Lean, Sizzurp, and Purple Drank.

-Abusing codeine leads to tolerance, especially if codeine abuse continues for more than a few weeks.
+Abusing codeine leads to tolerance, especially if codeine use continues for more than a few weeks.
 Opioids are highly addictive, and codeine is no different.
-Codeine abuse can result in tolerance, dependence, and addiction.
+Codeine use can result in tolerance, dependence, and addiction.

 When a person develops tolerance, the same dose of codeine will no longer have the same effects.